 Germany is a social market economy with a large capital stock, highly skilled labor force, high level of innovation and low level of corruption.
 It is the largest economy in Europe and the fourth largest nation in the world in terms of nominal GDP.
 In addition to the intelligent economy and productive market structure, Germany also offers investment opportunities in its real estate segment.

+What impacts the German real estate market?
 Real estate market’s volatility can be explained by numerous macroeconomic as well as social factors of the country.
 Due to the European Central Bank’s policy of zero interest rate, mortgage interest rates remain record low providing historically favorable financing conditions.
 Furthermore, quantitative easing (QE) pursued by the ECB leads to higher liquidity increasing the investment pressure as investors are looking for potential investment opportunities with an above-average return in relatively safe sectors.
 QE also weakens the Euro making the German real estate market even more attractive to investors coming from outside of the Eurozone.

 New projects and construction activity notably lags behind the growing demand leading to growing real estate prices.
 The German Property Index (GPI) which follows the return of all real estate investments in Germany reached 14.7% in 2016 which is a record level since German reunification.
 The demand for high-quality properties is increasing due to the demographic and macroeconomic trends in Germany – still ongoing urbanization and growing conurbation.
 Germany is experiencing a positive reversal in birth rates and other demographic factors.
 For example, the birth rate increased from 1.39 to 1.50 per woman from 2011 to 2015.
 In addition, Germany is experiencing a continuing migration surplus which manages to partly compensate the demographic imbalance.